Unacores/unaport-docs/docs/index.md

 The Products configuration allows you to manage the products linked to your profile.The Products are used as a Consent template to be used while raising a Consent.Follow these steps to manage your products:

-1. Navigate to the "Configuration" section.
-2. Select the "Products" option.
-3. Add Products
-4.

 ## Adding a Product

 ### Steps: